What we’re doing to keep you safe at your appointment during the Coronavirus outbreak and lockdown

 Please only attend your donation appointment if you are fit and healthy and have not been in recent contact with individuals with Coronavirus.

-If you have had Coronavirus Infection you must wait for 14 days from when your symptoms settled.
-If you are/have been in self-isolation or household isolation you must wait 14 days from the first day of isolation and 14 days from when your symptoms settle.
+If you are/have been in self-isolation or household isolation or someone in your household has symptoms or tested positive you must wait 14 days from the first day of isolation

 If you develop any symptoms of Coronavirus infection after donating, please contact us to let us know